-Research in inorganic chemistry includes investigations of the syntheses, structure, and spectroscopic properties of main-group ring systems and polymers with an emphasis on phosphazenes and sulfur nitrides, electrochemical control of the structure and reactivity of transition metal complexes, studies of the roles of metal ions in the modification and/or control of properties of proteins and other biologically important molecules, and dynamic NMR studies of the stereodynamics of various metal-phosphine complexes.
+Research in inorganic chemistry includes investigations of the syntheses, structure, and spectroscopic properties of maingroup ring systems and polymers with an emphasis on phosphazenes and sulfur nitrides, electrochemical control of the structure and reactivity of transition metal complexes, studies of the roles of metal ions in the modification and/or control of properties of proteins and other biologically important molecules, dynamic NMR studies of the stereodynamics of various metal-phosphine complexes, and organotransition metal chemistry.

-Research in analytical chemistry includes electrochemical studies of transition metal complexes and organometallic complexes, electron spin resonance studies of materials in unusual oxidation states, novel reactions of reactive compounds generated electrochemically under high vacuum, studies of factors influencing heterogeneous electron transfer processes in non-aqueous media, studies of transient, imploding plasmas as solid sample atomizers for atomic spectroscopy, and the development of instrumentation and techniques suitable for the direct localized and bulk trace elemental analysis of non-conducting solid samples via atomic spectrometry.
+Research in analytical chemistry includes electrochemical studies of transition metal complexes and organometallic complexes, electron spin resonance studies of materials in unusual oxidation states, novel reactions of reactive compounds generated electrochemically under high vacuum, studies of factors influencing heterogeneous electron transfer process in nonaqueous media, studies of transient, imploding plasmas as solid sample atomizers for atomic spectroscopy, the development of instrumentation and techniques suitable for the direct localized and bulk trace elemental analysis of non-conducting solid samples via atomic spectrometry, and microcolumn high pressure liquid chromatography.